photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 on the advanced settings page.
 You can also disable specific features and enable the debug or read-only mode.

 !!! tldr ""
-    For security reasons, the advanced settings page is disabled and hidden when running in [public mode](../../getting-started/config-options.md).
+    For security reasons, the advanced settings page is disabled and hidden when running in [public mode](../../getting-started/config-options.md#basic-settings).
+Changing [config options](../../getting-started/config-options.md) remains possible directly in the service configuration, via config file, and with command parameters.

 !!! note ""
-    Changing advanced settings **always requires a restart** to take effect.
+    Changing advanced settings always **requires a restart** to take effect.
 Selecting a different thumbnail quality or size won't replace existing thumbnails.
-You may regenerate them using the [command-line interface](https://docs.photoprism.app/getting-started/docker-compose/#command-line-interface).
+You can regenerate them using the [command-line interface](https://docs.photoprism.app/getting-started/docker-compose/#command-line-interface).

 ![](img/advanced-settings.jpg)